GhadeerG/Cybercrime-Awareness/Write_Up.md

 Yes they got phished and even the number of users who always make sure to check the source of the link are near to those who often check it.

-how we can avoid such a thing happen in the future?
+how we can avoid such a thing from happening in the future?

 # Communication and Deliverables